enterdevstudio/seagrass-microbiome/README.md

 ![Fig. 8](figures/x2_summary.jpg "X2 summary")

 The overall result is that lots of our (a)biotic data are correlated with microbiome community composition.
-Namely, features of *Z. marina* leaf morphology, biomass and the animal community are to be significantly correlated with microbiome composition, perhaps suggesting that common drivers influence the microbial, macroscopic plant and animal communities.
+Namely, features of *Z. marina* leaf morphology, biomass and the animal community are significantly correlated with microbiome composition, perhaps suggesting that common drivers influence the microbial, macroscopic plant and animal communities in similar ways.

 ## 2. Are there host- or environment-associated taxa?
 So far we've determined that microbiomes from different sample types exhibit different community compositions.
 I would like to know if this is a potential result of strong shifts in who-is-there, e.g., if there are particular taxa associated with different habitats.
 I would also like to know why all communities overlap a bit in composition, and whether there are cosmopolitan bacteria that are present everywhere.
 Since routine *ANOVA* is fairly robust to heteroskedacticity, it is a good candidate for identifying taxa that are significantly enriched in particular habitats.
-First, I'll logit-transform OTU abundances, and perform an *ANOVA* test to determine which OTUs have significantly higher abundances on the host versus the environment.
+First, I'll logit(0.5 + *x*) transform OTU abundances, and perform *ANOVA* tests to determine which OTUs have significantly higher abundances on the host versus the environment.

 ```
 ## enriched taxa